Oh boy. Here we go again.

 There is no question that learners respond well to informal and micro-learning initiatives.

-As of Q1 2017, our top 20 clients have loaded more informal assets (like links to videos, blogs, and articles) than formal SCORM or AICC courses into our learning solution and an overwhelming majority of these bite-sized assets are freely available on the Web.
+Our top 20 clients have loaded more informal assets (like links to videos, blogs, and articles) than formal SCORM or AICC courses into our learning solution and an overwhelming majority of these bite-sized assets are freely available on the Web.
 While the Internet is the ultimate repository of free content, we recognize that sifting through it looking for valuable assets can be incredibly time consuming - and while paid content providers may offer your learners access to millions of assets, we do not believe asking employees to search through a vast ocean of content is an effective solution either.

 So we've even launched a learning content curation service to identify the most effective freely available assets.
 To date, our curation experts (working to address specific client needs) have sourced, reviewed, approved, tested and implemented thousands and thousands of individual videos, blog posts, articles, books and podcasts on behalf of our clients.